 The Run-Walk to Home Base event starts and ends in Boston’s historic Fenway Park with all runners crossing home plate at the finish line.
-Last year, some 3,000 runners and walkers participated, including 500 active duty military participants.

 "The support of Run-Walk to Home Base participants and sponsors has allowed the Red Sox Foundation and Massachusetts General Hospital Home Base Program to offer care to veterans, regardless of discharge status, insurance coverage, or ability to pay," said Brigadier General (Ret.)
 Jack A. Hammond, executive director of Home Base.